Ray tracing (physics): Technique

 Ray tracing works by assuming that the particle or wave can be modeled as a large number of very narrow beams (rays), and that there exists some distance, possibly very small, over which such a ray is locally straight.
 The ray tracer will advance the ray over this distance, and then use a local derivative of the medium to calculate the ray's new direction.
 From this location, a new ray is sent out and the process is repeated until a complete path is generated.
 If the simulation includes solid objects, the ray may be tested for intersection with them at each step, making adjustments to the ray's direction if a collision is found.
 Other properties of the ray may be altered as the simulation advances as well, such as intensity, wavelength, or polarization.
 This process is repeated with as many rays as are necessary to understand the behavior of the system.

 Uses

 Astronomy

 Ray tracing is being increasingly used in astronomy to simulate realistic images of the sky.
-Unlike conventional simulations, ray tracing does not use the expected or calculated PSF of a telescope and instead traces journey of each photon from entering the upper atmosphere to the detector.
+Unlike conventional simulations, ray tracing does not use the expected or calculated point spread function (PSF) of a telescope and instead traces the journey of each photon from entrance in the upper atmosphere to collision with the detector.
 Most of the dispersion and distortion, arising mainly from atmosphere, optics and detector are taken into account.
 While this method of simulating images is inherently slow, advances in CPU and GPU capabilities has somewhat mitigated this problem.
 It can also be used in designing telescopes.
 Notable examples include Large Synoptic Survey Telescope where this kind of ray tracing was first used with PhoSim to create simulated images.